thanks-cohn/loogal-v1/README.md

 Search still resolves.

-Because Locus tracks the documen, not just the path.
+Because LOCUS tracks the documen, not just the path.
-Locus stores human-readable truth in JSONL and executes search from a packed binary index.
+LOCUS stores human-readable truth in JSONL and executes search from a packed binary index.

 The memory layer is inspectable.